Uruguay

 Our first stop in Montevideo had us stay for a couple of days to get the trip off to a start.
 We also spent a morning here on the return before taking the ferry back to Buenos Aires.
 The standard of living in Montevideo is quite high.
 As I understand, Uruguay has some of the highest in South America.
 We definitely found the place clean, hip, and safe.
 The weather was unfortunately a bit dreary on our arrival days, but we still had a nice time.
 We took a day tour that brought us around the city, to a large market, and we finished out at an old prison that’s been converted to a modern shopping mall.

-One thought on “First Visit To The Dark Continent
+1 thoughts on “First Visit To The Dark Continent

 Leave a Reply